 Frederica M. Williams, President and CEO of Whittier Street Health Care Center (Whittier) since 2002, has transformed a basic community health care center into a neighborhood centerpiece and national model.
 Her keen vision has positioned Whittier as a leader in urban health care with a crucial focus on the importance of culturally competent healthcare and social services for diverse populations.

 With a deep commitment to embracing Boston’s multicultural richness and to empowering people to participate fully in their physical, mental, social and economic uplift and that of their community, Williams takes the health of Boston’s neediest residents to heart.
-She is highly engaged in supporting improvements in the health of diverse populations living in Massachusetts as well as eliminating health and social disparities among immigrants, refugees and minorities.
-She is an advocate extraordinaire and a compassionate and caring leader who is deeply committed to improving the lives of vulnerable residents of Boston.
+She is highly engaged in supporting improvements in the health of diverse populations living in Massachusetts as well as eliminating health and social inequities among the low-income, immigrants, refugees and minorities.
+She is an advocate extraordinaire and a compassionate and caring leader who is deeply committed to improving the lives of the vulnerable residents of Boston.